 Unlike in a regular interview where you have a chance to get to know the interviewer prior to the interview whether it’s small talking your way up to the interview room or just having an informal chat before the start.
 This important ritual of the job interview process has now been taken away.
 It would provide you the chance to shake off any nerves but also allow you to build rapport and show your personality, all of which are vital in helping you to land the job.

 However as this is no longer the case and in a video call the interview pretty much starts straight away after the first hello and niceties, that vital small talk time has gone and it’s important to get it back!
-The way to do this in a video interview is to use the environment around you.
+The way to do this in video interviews is to use the environment around you.
 Don’t be afraid to put a poster up, or a piece of art, something slightly funny, ironic or quirky that shows off your personality.
 Imagine putting a framed picture of Richard Madeley next to you on the table and I’m sure it will quirk the interviewers curiosity – “Is that a photo Richard Madeley?”.
 When that happens you can laugh about it and say that you put it there for a bit of fun and it will allow for the interviewer in that moment to see you as a human being, see aspects of your personality and engage in a little bit more small talk.

 Having good lighting is very important, if you’re a millennial or Generation Z you probably already know this.
 You could be dressed in your finest clothes and look a million dollars in person but on camera it’s the lighting that plays a key part.
 So you might be asking “well what is good lighting in a video interview?”
 It’s really quite simple ensure that the light is in front of you and not coming from behind.
 The best way to achieve this type of lighting is to sit in front of a window.
 If in winter when the days are short aim to schedule your video interview during day light since natural light is much better than artificial light.